9aia/thal/pm/SUGGESTIONS.md

 - Add official characters
 - Add onboarding custom character
+- Add Spanish and/or other languages
+- Add search in chat
 - Add different plans: family, business and school
-- Add search in chat
 - Saving text for later
 - Add multiple authentication accounts to the same account
 - Support multiple messages when user is offline
+- Add suggested characters in "New chat" drawer
+- Create a character from saved text or from translated text
 - Add character trash
-- Add suggested characters in "New chat" drawer
+- Add conversation scenarios
 - Add message reactions
 - Starred messages
 - Disappearing messages